gnocchixyz/gnocchi/doc/source/install.rst

 In order to upgrade from a previous version of Gnocchi, you need to make sure that your indexer and storage are properly upgraded.
 Run the following:

-1. Stop the old version of Gnocchi API server and metric daemon
+1. Stop the old version of Gnocchi API server and `gnocchi-statsd` daemon

+2. Make sure that the processing backlog is empty (`gnocchi status`)

+3. Stop the old version of `gnocchi-metricd` daemon

-2. Install the new version of Gnocchi
+4. Install the new version of Gnocchi

-2. Run `gnocchi-upgrade`
+5. Run `gnocchi-upgrade`
    This can take several hours depending on the size of your index and storage.

-3. Start the new Gnocchi API server and metric daemon
+6. Start the new Gnocchi API server, `gnocchi-metricd` and `gnocchi-statsd` daemons